jbartelh/course_merger/README.md

 2. Install tkinter (http://tkinter.unpythonic.net/wiki/How_to_install_Tkinter)
 3. Clone this repo
 4. in the cloned directory run: ```$ pip install -r requirements.txt ```
+  * With virtualenv, the ```--system-site-packages``` option have to be used, so the application can access the tkiner-packages